 Mature websites can have a nice record of changes.
 New URLs are created and some others disappear along time.
 The error log can tell you where those URL’s are pointing to and non existing pages in your site are coming from.

-It's a pretty easy task to do: list them all, think which are the most appropriat URLs to re-direct and write the redirection rules in your .htaccess (Apache web servers).
+It’s a pretty easy task to do: list them all, think which are the most appropriate URLs to redirect and write the redirection rules in your .htaccess (Apache web servers).
 It is a nice way to make recover some of the link influence you lost along the years.

 Fix internal broken links

 When the broken links are coming from the site’s domain itself it means you forgot to update your links last time you removed some pages.

 There are few reason to remove pages of your site, and in general you shouldn’t.
 Old content helps you rank in search engines and there are several ways to make profit off of them. (although they could be outdated but that’s another story)